WRFT-TV

-WRFT-TV, known as WRLU from 1974 to 1975, was a television station on channel 27 in Roanoke, Virginia, United States.
-Affiliated with ABC through its existence, the station telecast from March 1966 to April 1974 and again from September 1974 to February 1975.
-Financial problems caused the station's demise after having experienced a mass staff walkout in 1974; the station was more than $1 million in debt when it closed.
+WRFT-TV (channel 27), known as WRLU from 1974 to 1975, was a television station in Roanoke, Virginia, United States.
+Affiliated with ABC through its existence, the station telecast from 1966 to 1975, with a short break in 1974.
 WRFT-TV operated from studios on Little Brushy Mountain in Salem and, in later years, a transmitter on Poor Mountain.

+Channel 27 signed on after numerous failed attempts by ABC's primary affiliate in the market, Lynchburg's WLVA-TV, to improve its coverage in the market's more mountainous western portion.
+The station was plagued by financial problems for most of its existence, even after moving its transmitter to Poor Mountain alongside the other Roanoke-licensed stations in 1971.
+A mass staff walkout knocked the station off the air for much of the spring and summer of 1974.
+It returned that fall under new call letters, WRLU, but saw no change in its fortunes and was forced off the air for good in 1975 due to an unpaid power bill.
+The station was more than $1 million in debt when it closed.

 History

-Roanoke already had an ignominious history of UHF television prior to WRFT-TV.
+Roanoke had an ignominious history of UHF television prior to WRFT-TV.
 WROV-TV, also operating on the third of Roanoke's three commercial station allocations, had broadcast for less than five months in 1953 before becoming the first-ever television station to permanently shut down in the United States.
 Although Roanoke and Lynchburg had been treated as a single market since the 1950s, the market had not been fully realized.
-While CBS affiliate WDBJ-TV and NBC affiliate WSLS-TV, both based in Roanoke, covered this vast market very well, Lynchburg-based ABC affiliate WLVA-TV could not be seen in all areas of Roanoke.
+On paper, the market was served by three full network affiliates–Roanoke-based CBS affiliate WDBJ-TV, Roanoke-based NBC affiliate WSLS-TV, and Lynchburg-based ABC affiliate WLVA-TV.
+However, while the two Roanoke-based stations covered this vast and mountainous market very well, WLVA-TV could not be seen at all in much of the market's more rugged western portion, including parts of Roanoke.
 WLVA-TV had to build a translator in Roanoke (W05AA channel 5) in 1963 to alleviate its shortfalls in the western portion of the market.
 This, along with the passage of the All-Channel Receiver Act, prompted another group, Roanoke Telecasting Corporation—headed by Frank Tirico—to apply for a construction permit to build a new station on channel 27, which was granted on July 2, 1965.
 Tirico had recently left Bahakel Enterprises, a company that had put several southern UHF stations on the air in the preceding years.
 The station took the call letters WRFT-TV and picked up an ABC affiliation.